-2.4.4.2 Neural network
+2.4.4.3 Neural network

 The standard feed-forward neural network shall be implemented.
 The network is specified by the number of inputs, the number of layers, the number of neurons for each layer, and the different layers transfer functions.
-A new network is thus created by giving the above information.
-This will lead to the creation of the network weight matrices and bias vectors containing random numbers.
-To obtain a useful network it must first be trained.
-A network can also be created by giving a set of weight matrices, bias vectors, and transfer functions, where the weights and biases are obtained from a previously trained network.
+The actual function that the network implements is described by its weights, biases, and transfer functions.
+The prediction model contains definition of the neural network.